socketsupply/nat-traversal-spec/SPEC.md

 #### Execution

-- The receiving peer will
+- A message of type `MsgPing` is received
-  - update its `PongState` property.
+  - update the local `PongState` property
-  - re-calculate its nat state
+  - re-calculate the local nat state

 # Credit